 The alpine coaster glides on track and you can control the pace and ride down a half-mile track with 350 vertical feet at speeds up to 25 miles per hour.
 Go once to enjoy the views of the Tetons and a few more times to zip down at full speed!
 Fly through turns and hairpin thrills at one of two parallel tracks or race each other 😊

 While I opted out and stayed on the forest floor, the kids harnessed up, clipped in and went flying through the trees on zip lines, balanced over suspended bridges, scrambled up nets and swinging logs.
 I watched in awe as both Ms. Peachy and D went on their aerial adventure on Snow King Mountain.
 There are seven courses at increasing difficulty for kids or adults available.
 There is a smaller one for the little kids at the beginning.
 You can easily spend half a day on adventures in Snow King Mountain!

 Hiking in Grand Teton National Park

 Popular hikes include in the Grand Teton National Park are Phelps Lake, Bradley-Taggart, Emma Matilda, and Two Ocean Lake.
 Be prepared for some backcountry hiking and do your research and have knowledge of the area, if venturing on your own.
 Bring water and food, and bear spray or hire a guide.
 This is probably one of the top Jackson Hole summer activities if you enjoy summer in the mountains and spending time in nature!

 Standing on the shore of the small Jenny Lake, you will understand why it is one of the world’s most beautiful lakes.
-It enjoys a great located right at the base of the Tetons.
+It enjoys a great location right at the base of the Tetons.
 You can hike around the lake to Inspiration Point or Hidden Falls, again make sure you have your bear spray – this is bear country.

 Boat rides on Jackson Lake